Illinois Compiled Statutes

 Transfer of $10,000,000 in fiscal year 2001.

-Third - to pay any amounts due for grants for school construction projects
+Second - to pay any amounts due for grants for school construction projects

 and debt service under the School Construction Law.

-Fourth - to pay any amounts due for grants for school maintenance projects
+Third - to pay any amounts due for grants for school maintenance projects

 under the School Construction Law.